Folarinnn/baimtwo/README.md

 # Setup Amazon Bedrock agent to call various models.

 ## Introduction
-This project is intended to be sample code used as a baseline for developers to extend there use cases with Amazon Bedrock agents across various models in Amazon Bedrock.
-This README will guide you through setting this up step by step to empower you to further explore the capabilities of Bedrock agents.
+This project is intended to be sample code used as a baseline for builders to extend there use cases across various LLMs via Amazon Bedrock agents.
+The intent is to show the art of the possible leveraging all available models on Bedrock for chained responses to fit different use cases.
+This README is a guide to setting this up, giving you the ability to further explore the power of agents with the latest models on Amazon bedrock.

+## Prerequisites
+- An active AWS Account.
+- Familiarity with AWS services like Amazon Bedrock, S3, Lambda, and Cloud9 , and Docker.
+- All models that you plan to test will need to be granted access via Amazon Bedrock

 ## Use cases for this project
 - Multiple model result comparison